Radioactive Waste Repository & Store for Australia

 The Muckaty, NT site remained under consideration, but some of the traditional owners dissented and launched legal action to again derail the process.
 The NLC then withdrew the application in June 2014 due to “divisions within the aboriginal community” exacerbated by “outside pressures”.

 Following the Muckaty withdrawal and arising directly from it, in March 2015 the federal government called for nominations by 5 May of sites from any landholder “to store Australia’s intermediate-level radioactive waste and dispose of low-level waste.”
 An independent advisory panel would assess the nominated sites against a number of "criteria and objectives including community well-being, stable environment, environmental protection, health, safety and security and economic viability," after which, and following public consultation, the government "intends to negotiate with the landholder of the selected site...
 The government will also engage with the community in closest proximity to the selected site and will discuss a package of benefits in recognition of the potential construction and operational requirements of the facility.”

 In response, 28 sites were nominated by landholders and by November 2015 these had been reduced to a shortlist of six, in three states and NT.
-After public consultation in each area, involving Geoscience Australia and ANSTO, a decision is expected by the end of 2016, for an area of about 100 ha.
-The new 'storage facility' is expected to be ready by 2021.
-The owners of the land will sell to the Commonwealth on generous terms and the local community will receive about $10 million for projects.
+After public consultation in each area, involving Geoscience Australia and ANSTO, a provisional selection was made in April 2016, of Barnidoota, in the northern Flinders Ranges of South Australia.
+The new 'storage facility', requiring an area of about 100 ha, is expected to be ready by 2021.
+When the site is confirmed following further negotiation, the owners of the land will sell to the Commonwealth on generous terms and the local community will receive about $10 million for projects.